nestauk/asf_core_data/README.md

 # ASF Core Data <a name="core_data_overview"></a>

-Last updated: March 14 2022 by Julia Suter
+Last updated: March 31 2022 by Chris Williamson

 ## Overview <a name="overview"></a>